How To Make Your Home More Accessible

 An accessible home may look like every other house, except it can be lived in by anyone, particularly someone who is living with a disability or with a lack of mobility.
 An accessible home allows people living with disabilities greater independence and a safer home environment helping them to lead full and active lives with minimal barriers.

 To make your home more accessible, you can widen corridors, doors, and living spaces, and add ramps and grab rails for wheelchair access.
-Rearranging everyday areas including in closets, bathrooms, and the kitchen for easy access to commonly used items.
+Rearranging everyday areas including in closets, bathrooms, and the kitchen for easy access or explore NDIS meal preparation options.
 Changing door knobs and installing brighter lights can also help considerably.

-The extent to which you make modifications may depend upon the people you would like to increase accessibility for.
+The extent to which you make modifications may depend upon the people you would like to increase accessibility for, including those who require NDIS garden maintenance or other specific accommodations.
 If it is for a loved one or for yourself, you can make specific choices based on what you know is needed.
 Alternatively, your goal may be to make your space more accessible in general, and there are many factors to consider depending on your budget and your needs.

 Before you Start Making Your House Accessible

 If you’re looking to make your house accessible, there are a few things to consider when renting or purchasing a house to facilitate easier adaptability: